FAQ - General

 FAQ - Android

-EchoLink for iPhone is an edition of the EchoLink software that runs on an
+EchoLink for iOS is an edition of the EchoLink software that runs on an

 If you own one of these devices and are a validated EchoLink user, you can access the EchoLink system from nearly

 anywhere where WiFi networking is available.
-If you have an iPhone, you can also use it to access EchoLink
+If you have an iPhone or cellular-capable iPad, you can also use it to access EchoLink

-over the cellular data (3G or EDGE) network.
-EchoLink for iPhone is
+over the cellular data network.
+EchoLink for iOS is

 available free of charge